TimeDelta/auto-psych-nosology/README.md

 Globally, the SBM achieves higher NMI because its many clusters can overfit to the reference labels, but the RGCN-SCAE delivers substantially better Adjusted Rand Index (0.112 vs. 0.016 for HiTOP) while using only ~0.06 % of the cluster count.
 Per-cluster statistics amplify this divide: RGCN-SCAE maintains μ precision/recall of ~0.62/0.18 across its 8 labeled clusters, whereas the SBM’s ~18k clusters have μ precision near 0.99 but μ recall under 0.002, reflecting thousands of tiny, label-specific partitions.
 Enrichment coverage mirrors this picture—62.5 % of RGCN-SCAE clusters that overlap HiTOP are significant after FDR correction, versus <1 % for the SBM.

+The degree-corrected SBM’s expansion to 18,670 clusters is an expected consequence of applying a likelihood-maximizing block model to a sparse, heterogeneous, multiplex graph.
+When edge densities vary dramatically across node types and degrees—as they do in this knowledge graph—the SBM achieves higher likelihood by carving the network into many small, highly specific micro-blocks rather than discovering broader transdiagnostic modules.
+This behavior reflects the model’s parametric bias toward fine-grained partitions under heterogeneous degree distributions rather than meaningful mesoscale structure.
+In contrast, the RGCN-SCAE’s self-compressing latent space forces a parsimonious representation that merges these micro-patterns into coherent, semantically enriched domains, thereby revealing structure that the SBM’s over-fragmentation obscures.

 These findings reinforce the motivation for a self-compressing encoder: enforcing a modest latent capacity yields interpretable, semantically cohesive partitions that still recover known psychiatric dimensions.
 They also highlight current limitations.